You are listening to the Sean Hannity Radio Show Podcast.

 Now, does anybody seriously think that Vladimir Putin needs any encouragement to try and hack into our national security files?

-Does anybody does the New York Times think that Putin is just sitting around the Kremlin waiting for Donald Trump to give him the okay to unleash hackers on Hillary Clinton and the United States?
+Does the New York Times think that Putin is just sitting around the Kremlin waiting for Donald Trump to give him the okay to unleash hackers on Hillary Clinton in the United States?

 That was the whole thing.